petershin/liferay-learn/docs/dxp/latest/en/site-building/sites/site-templates/propagating-template-changes.md

 For this reason, site templates are primarily intended for maintaining pages across multiple sites.
 If you must create and maintain web content and other assets across sites, use [asset libraries](../../../content-authoring-and-management/asset-libraries.md).

-It's important to note that automatic propagation does note applies to certain content elements within Site Templates.
-The following section explores scenarios where changes might not apply automatically:
+It's important to note that automatic propagation does not apply to some page types in some situations.

-**Master Pages**: If a user edits the Master Page directly on a connected site, that edit breaks the connection between the Site Template's Master Page and the connected site's Master Page.
-Also, if the user disconnects, future changes made to the Site Template's Master Page is not propagate to that specific connected site because it's no longer referencing the Site Template version.
+**Master Pages**: If you directly edit the master page on a connected site, that edit breaks the connection between the site template's master page and the connected site's master page.
+Once that connection is broken, future changes made to the site template's master page do not propagate to the site.
+If you don't want users breaking this connection, use permissions to restrict their ability to edit the master page.

-**Page Templates**: Edits made directly to a Page Template within the Site Template do not automatically propagate to connected sites.
-Since Page Templates define the layout structure, changes impact how content is arranged, not the content itself.
-These layout changes must to be applied to each page that uses the template.

-**Display Page Templates**: Similar to Page Templates, edits made to Display Page Templates within the Site Template do not propagate automatically to connected sites.
-Any changes to a Display Page Template must be manually applied to the corresponding page types on connected sites.
+**Page Templates and Display Page Templates**: Edits to these templates within the site template do not propagate to connected sites.
+Changes to page or display page templates must be applied manually to the corresponding page types on connected sites.

-**Utility Pages**: If you update a Utility Page in the Site Template, you must to manually integrate those changes into the relevant pages on connected sites that utilize the Utility Page.
+**Utility Pages**: If you update a utility page in the site template, you must manually integrate those changes.

 ## Enabling and Disabling Propagation